-- 3.3.26\ Noncombustible.
-Not capable of supporting combustion.
-[80:1.4] - 3.3.27\ Operation.
-The performance of the laser or laser system over the full range of its intended functions (normal operation). - 3.3.28 Oxidizing Material.
-Any material that readily yields oxygen or other oxidizing gas or that reacts chemically to oxidize combustible materials. - 3.3.29 Oxygen-Enriched Atmosphere (OEA).
-An atmosphere in which the concentration of oxygen exceeds 21 percent by volume or the partial pressure of oxygen exceeds 160 millimeters of mercury (torr), or both. - 3.3.30\ Plasma.
-A state of ionization in a gas, solid, or liquid that can be generated by the very high electromagnetic field strengths of focused laser beams or by the impact of high-power laser beams. - 3.3.31 Power.
-The rate at which energy is emitted, transferred, or received; the units of power are watts (joules/second). - 3.3.32 Proper(ly).
-In accordance with the manufacturer's specifications or as recommended by the manufacturer. - 3.3.33\ Protective Housing.
-An enclosure that surrounds the laser or laser system that prevents access to laser radiation above the applicable maximum permissible exposure (MPE) level. - 3.3.34\ Q-Switch.
-A device for producing very short (approximately 30 nanoseconds), intense laser pulses by enhancing the storage and dumping of electronic energy in and out of the lasing medium, respectively. - 3.3.35\ Radiant Exposure.
-Energy received by the surface in joules/cm. - 3.3.36 Safety Can.
-A listed container, of not more than 18.9-L (5-gal) capacity, having a spring-closing lid and spout cover and so designed that it will safely relieve internal pressure when subjected to fire exposure.
-[30:3.3] - 3.3.37 Safety Factor.
-The ratio of the calculated failure pressure (or actual failure pressure, if known) to the MAWP. - 3.3.38\ Service.
-The performance of those procedures or adjustments described in the manufacturer's service instructions that can affect any aspect of the performance of the laser or laser system. - 3.3.39 Watt.
-The unit of power, or rate of work.
-It is equal to one joule per second, or the rate of work represented by a current of one ampere under the potential of one volt.
-[921:1.3]
+- 3.3.23 Noncombustible.
+Not capable of igniting and burning when subjected to a fire. - 3.3.24 Operation.
+The performance of the laser or laser system over the full range of its intended functions (normal operation). - 3.3.25 Oxidizing Material.
+Any material that readily yields oxygen or other oxidizing gas or that reacts chemically to oxidize combustible materials. - 3.3.26 Oxygen-Enriched Atmosphere (OEA).
+An atmosphere in which the concentration of oxygen exceeds 21 percent by volume or its partial pressure exceeds 21.3 kPa (160 torr).
+[53, 2011] - 3.3.27 Plasma.
+A state of ionization in a gas, solid, or liquid that can be generated by the very high electromagnetic field strengths of focused laser beams or by the impact of high-power laser beams. - 3.3.28 Power.
+The rate at which energy is emitted, transferred, or received; the units of power are watts (joules/second). - 3.3.29 Proper(ly).
+In accordance with the manufacturer's specifications or as recommended by the manufacturer. - 3.3.30 Protective Housing.
+An enclosure that surrounds the laser or laser system that prevents access to laser radiation above the applicable maximum permissible exposure (MPE) level. - 3.3.31 Q-Switch.
+A device for producing very short (approximately 30 nanoseconds), intense laser pulses by enhancing the storage and dumping of electronic energy in and out of the lasing medium, respectively. - 3.3.32 Radiant Exposure.
+Energy received by the surface in joules/cm2. - 3.3.33 Safety Factor.
+The ratio of the calculated failure pressure (or actual failure pressure, if known) to the MAWP. - 3.3.34 Service (Laser Products).
+The performance of those procedures or adjustments described in the manufacturer's service instructions that can affect any aspect of the performance of the laser or laser system. - 3.3.35 Watt (W).
+Unit of power, or rate of work, equal to one joule per second, or the rate of work represented by a current of one ampere under the potential of one volt.
+[921, 2011]